nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

   {{#> callout type='info' }}
   If you have previously used a Nuxeo Adobe connector, clear the application preferences by pressing and holding `Alt+Control+Shift` (on Windows) or `Option+Command+Shift` (on macOS) as you start Photoshop/InDesign/Illustrator
   {{/callout}}
-2. Please contact Nuxeo Sales at contact@nuxeo.com for access to the local client side plugin installation.
+2. Please contact your Nuxeo Account Executive for access to the local client side plugin installation.

 Once the installation done, a new extension "Nuxeo CC Connector" is available on your Photoshop, InDesign or Illustrator application.